 Natural Slate or Concrete Tiles

 In summary, depending on the material, you can expect to pay between $5,000 to $50,000 or more for a new residential roof.
 Compare options based on your budget, priorities, and how long you plan to stay in the home.
-With regular maintenance, a high-quality roof should last decades and protect from the elements.
+With regular maintenance, a high-quality roof should last decades and protect you from the elements.

 Additional Costs to Consider Beyond Materials